onddi/portfolio/README.md

-# Portfolio of some of my school projects between 2012-2014
+# Some of my school projects between 2012-2014

 ## Tim3 (C++)
 C++ course final group project.
 Our group did a remix of The Incredible Machine from 1993.